Allergic Girl Shocked By Her Roommate Adopting Rabbit Without Consulting and By Other Roommates Taking Her Side

 OP's demands are not unreasonable at all.
 She has legitimate concerns about her health and well-being due to severe allergies, and these concerns should be respected by her roommate and other housemates.

-It's disappointing that her roommate made such a significant decision without considering the consequences it would have on OP's life within their shared.
+It's disappointing that her roommate made such a significant decision without considering the consequences it would have on OP's life within their shared space.
 OP should explore her options, including discussing the situation with her realtor and considering whether breaking or terminating the lease is the best course of action for her well-being.

 The Importance of Compromise